Take us down the path that led you to become an EP?

 How do you like to spend your time outside work?

-With my girls, ideally down at the beach with the dog, at the market on Saturday mornings or on long weekends at our family’s holiday house on the Mornington Peninsula.
-I’m a self confessed foodie and really enjoy dragging family and friends to sample the first rate food, wine and coffee spots Melbourne has to offer.
+With family, ideally down at the beach with the dog, at the market on weekend mornings or the park.
+I also love dragging family and friends to sample the first rate food, wine and coffee spots Melbourne has to offer.
 In quieter moments you’ll probably find me curled up with a book.